 The first piece of apparatus was housed in the basement of an old rock store which still stands beside Fairview Elementary School.

-In September 2007 construction on our substation located at 799 Old Fort Road was completed and we moved in.The Old Fort Road Substation consists of (1) Engine, (1) Tanker, (1) Medium Rescue, (1) QRV/ Brush Truck.
+In September 2007 construction on our substation located at 799 Old Fort Road was completed and we moved in.The Old Fort Road Substation consists of (1) Engine, (1) Tanker, (1) Medium Rescue, (1) QRV/ Brush Truck, and (1) ATV

-We now have 22 career personnel complimented with Volunteers, who man the stations 24 hours a day, 365 days a year.
-All career personnel are certified Level two firefighters, Rescue Technician certified, Hazardous Materials Operations certified and operate at the Emergency Medical Technician-Basic Level.
+We now have 39 career personnel complimented with Volunteers, who man the stations 24 hours a day, 365 days a year.
+Career personnel are a mixture of certified Level two firefighters, Rescue Technician's, Hazardous Materials Operations level and operate at the Emergency Medical Technician-Basic Level.
 Some of the volunteer and part-time personnel have these certifications.
 All members are currently lead by Chief Scott Jones.

-The Fairview Volunteer Fire Department responds to an average of 1100 incidents per year which included fire, medical, and rescue.
+The Fairview Volunteer Fire Department responds to an average of 1900 incidents per year which include fire, medical, and rescue.

 We encourage anyone to stop by for a visit and tour the stations.